jcscott2015/platform-science-coding-challenge/README.md

 Once the suitability scores are determined and the optimal ones identified, another corresponding matrix containing driver's names and destination addresses is used to match the scores to the driver/destination pair.

-As the matrices are padded, unbalanced assignments can be accomodated.
+As the matrices are padded, unbalanced assignments can be accommodated.
 Assignments for those simply won't be made.
 All matices are squares, even if the data rows aren't equal to data columns.

 ## References